A new kinematic model of the Galaxy: analysis of the stellar velocity field from Gaia Data Release 3: Second order directional derivative of the stellar velocity field

-Figure \ref{fig:d2_dtheta} shows the second order derivatives along of the azimuthal angle.
+Figure \ref{fig:d2_dtheta} shows the second order derivatives along the azimuthal angle.
 As can be seen from the left and middle panels of Fig.\ref{fig:d2_dtheta}, the parameters $(1/R^2)d^2V_R/d\theta^2$ and $(1/R^2)d^2V_{\theta}/d\theta^2$ show a weak change that do not exceed $\pm$3 \kmskpcc and do not have a clear dependence on Galactic coordinates.
-The parameter $(1/R^2)d^2V_z/d\theta^2$ has an insignificant value practically in the whole range of Galactic coordinates (the right panel of Fig. \ref{fig:d2_dtheta}).
+The parameter $(1/R^2)d^2V_Z/d\theta^2$ has an insignificant value practically in the whole range of Galactic coordinates (the right panel of Fig. \ref{fig:d2_dtheta}).

 Thus, in the middle plane of the Galaxy, no clearly discernible wavelike behavior of the stellar velocity field is observed.
 Insignificant changes of the parameters $(1/R^2)d^2V_R/d\theta^2$ and $(1/R^2)d^2V_{\theta}/d\theta^2$ characterize the local change of stellar velocities and do not describe the global processes in the Galaxy.